VeVarunSharma/VeVarunSharma.github.io/README.md

 - Growth mindset.
 Nobody's ever perfect.
 The important thing to accept it and don't overlook opportunities to improve.
 - Integrity.
 Trust is everything.
 If the underlying assumption is X person has integrity, it makes everything else easier for both parties.
 - Asynchronous work & traceability.
 I have generally been on remote teams, so I really appreciate it when my team-mates keep a written trace of notes and decisions that may have been taken in my absence.
+- Fun Dev memes.
+It makes the day to day work more fun for the team!

 ### What I think are my strengths